albanrod/Python-Store-Sales-Aanalysis-EDA-/README.md

 # Python-Sales-Aanalysis-EDA

-Python project for beginners- Analyze Festive sales data to improve customer experience and sales
+Python project to Analyze Festive sales data to improve customer experience and sales

 Performed Data Cleaning and Manipulation